xLovell/Student-Teacher-Report-Card-CLI-App/README.md

 - Student <-> Teacher is a many to many relationship.

 - Students can see their report cards.
-- Teachers can see, edit, and delete their report cards.
+- Teachers can see, edit, delete, and add new report cards.